Requesting an Absence Verification:

-In cases of family illness, the student must provide medical documentation of the family member’s illness and that the student was in attendance on the date(s) they were absent, which must be presented on medical practice letterhead, signed and dated by the attending physician.
+In cases of family illness (immediate family members only), the student must provide medical documentation of the family member’s illness and that the student was in attendance on the date(s) they were absent, which must be presented on medical practice letterhead, signed and dated by the attending physician.
 Such a letter can also include the relationship between the student and the family member, as noted by the attending physician.

 When being called to jury duty or subpoenaed to appear in court as a witness.
 Documentation must state you have attended court as a witness, victim, or are reporting for jury duty.
 Student Assistance and Support Services does not advocate for students who are required to appear in court as a defendant.

-In each case, Student Assistance and Support Services must have documentation in order to verify the circumstance, take action, and advocate on behalf of a student.
+- In each case, Student Assistance and Support Services must have documentation in order to verify the circumstance, take action, and advocate on behalf of a student.
 Our office may take steps to call medical providers or others to validate any documentation submitted.
 Submission of falsified documentation by a student may result in charges under the Code of Student Responsibility and inability to utilize Absence Verification in the future.

-We do not accept notes written or signed by family members.
+- We do not accept notes written or signed by family members.

-Please note that while Student Assistance and Support Services can help verify the documented circumstance, such verification does not guarantee an excused absence, rescheduled coursework, and/or make up exam.
+- Please note that while Student Assistance and Support Services can help verify the documented circumstance, such verification does not guarantee an excused absence, rescheduled coursework, and/or makeup exam.
 The final decision regarding the actual absence verification and/or accommodation lies with the individual faculty member.

-Student Assistance and Support Services highly recommends students communicate with faculty one-on-one about absences.
+- Student Assistance and Support Services highly recommends students communicate with faculty one-on-one about absences.

 - If multiple consecutive dates are requested, notification to faculty regarding absence verification will be sent after the last date in case fewer or additional dates are needed by the student.